jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: shell

     AttributeError:
-        module 'src.family_ties_ties' has no attribute 'Joe'.
+        module 'src.family_ties' has no attribute 'Joe'.
         Did you mean: 'Doe'?

 * I add a :ref:`definition<how to make a class>` for the ``Joe`` :ref:`class<what is a class?>` to ``family_ties.py``